9 Benefits of Workflow Automation That Prove It’s Worth It

 9. Future-Proofs Your Business Operations With AI Integration

 With seamless integration to your existing systems, the technology connects data from every department into one ecosystem.
-That structure allows business leaders to see performance across the entire organization in real time.
+That structure allows business leaders to see performance throughout the entire organization in real time.

 The system learns continuously, improving each process without manual updates.

-According to research by Vanson Bourne, 80% of organizations are now working toward full end-to-end automation.
+According to Harvard Business Review, 80% of organizations are now working toward full end-to-end automation.
 Those who move early will maintain agility, while others struggle to catch up.

 How Activepieces Delivers These Workflow Automation Benefits

-Activepieces, an AI workflow automation software, takes everything companies want from automation and brings it into one unified platform.
-Here's how it delivers the aforementioned workflow automation benefits:
+Activepieces is an AI workflow automation platform that brings together everything companies want from automation into a single unified platform.
+Here's how it delivers these workflow automation benefits:

 A Complete Platform for Every Stage of Automation

 Many teams begin their workflow automation journey with tools that handle basic triggers and actions.
-Activepieces extends that idea by building a full system that connects data, apps, and teams across departments.
+Activepieces extends that idea by building a full system that connects data, apps, and teams throughout departments.

-It serves as a workflow automation software that automates marketing campaigns, finance approvals, content updates, and even customer support flows.
+It serves as workflow automation software for marketing campaigns, financial approvals, content updates, and even customer support flows.

-As of now, there are 442 ready-made integrations, called "pieces," that let you connect to:
+As of now, there are 687+ ready-made integrations, called pieces, that let you connect to:

 - Google Sheets